Why Saudi Arabia?

-The climate of most of Saudi Arabia is hot in the summer, warm in the spring and fall, and beautiful during the winter months.
+The climate of most of Saudi Arabia is hot in the summer, warm in the spring and fall, and comfortably cool during the winter months.
 Contrary to popular belief, it occasionally rains in Saudi Arabia!
 The highest annual rainfall of 215.5mm (9 inches) occurs in Khamis Mushayt in south-west Saudi Arabia.
-During two of the hot summer months, humidity is the norm in the Eastern Province.
+During two of the hot summer months, high humidity is the norm in the Eastern Province.
 So are daily sunny skies.

 Many cultures coexist within the Kingdom of Saudi Arabia.
 As a result, Saudi Arabia is unique in terms of contrasting life styles and cultural anomalies.
 The constitution of the Kingdom of Saudi Arabia is the Koran.
 All laws and regulations comply with Islamic Sharia.